rhysnewell/ChIP-R/README.md

 - Numpy
 - Scipy

-To install ChIA-PET2:
+To install ChIP-R:

-  git clone git@github.com:rhysnewell/ChIP-rep.git
+  git clone git@github.com:rhysnewell/ChIP-R.git

 We recommend you add the src folder to your pythonpath variable in your .bashrc profile